nalaseivad/captainginja.github.io/resume.md

 permalink: /resume
 ---

-This is where my resume would go.
+This is where my resume will live when I finally get around to publishing it up here.
+Don't get impatient now, I've got lots of other important things to be doing.